SAIL-UA/leap.github.io/01-index.md

 ## Overview

-The LEAP (Lower Extremity Assessment Platform) dataset is designed for analyzing and classifying ACL (Anterior Cruciate Ligament) injuries using motion data collected from wearable sensors.
-The dataset was collected at **Exercise and Sports Injury Lab (EASIL) at the University of Virginia**, where participants performed controlled walking and jogging tasks on a treadmill under supervised conditions.
+The Lower Extremity Assessment Protocol (LEAP) is a program to prevent reinjury and promote long-term health by characterizing muscle function, evaluating movement performance, and monitoring patient-reported outcomes (e.g., pain).
+The purpose of this study is to learn more about the outcomes following orthopaedic surgery after a lower limb injury.
+This dataset is designed for analyzing and classifying ACL (Anterior Cruciate Ligament) injuries using motion data collected from wearable sensors.
 This dataset enables personalized classification of ACL injury conditions based on gait patterns observed during walking and jogging.
 It provides valuable insights into the biomechanics of injured individuals compared to healthy controls, assisting researchers and clinicians in rehabilitation assessment and injury prevention.

 ## Background